The Importance of Blogging

 Narrow it down/prioritise by:

-• As we mentioned at the very start in our intro post, it’s important to audit your content and look at what’s doing well on your site and the keywords people are using to find you
+• It’s important to audit your content and look at what’s doing well on your site and the keywords people are using to find you

 • Can you create content to support that?